vivaxyblog/vivaxyblog.github.io/_posts/2019-08-02-git-tag-and-push-git-tag.md

 > Git supports two types of tags: lightweight and annotated.
 >
 > A lightweight tag is very much like a branch that doesn’t change — it’s just a pointer to a specific commit.
 >
 > Annotated tags, however, are stored as full objects in the Git database.
 They’re checksummed; contain the tagger name,
 > email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
 It’s generally
 > recommended that you create annotated tags so you can have all this information; but if you want a temporary tag or
 > for some reason don’t want to keep the other information, lightweight tags are available too.

-As we can see, annotated tags are the tags that really matters.
+As we can see, annotated tags are the tags that matter.
 They should be taking good care of.

 ### How To Tag?